 Life Transitions Counseling

-Life Transitions Counseling: Who Can Benefit
+Life Transitions Counseling: Growing Through Change

 A life transition refers to how we are coping with a period of change in our lives.
 For everyone, life is full of change, both positive and negative.
 Change is challenging because it demands things of us that we may not be used to, or, we may associate that experience with something bad that happened to us before (we call this trauma).
 Change often makes us let go of what is familiar and comfortable and can lead to a feeling of loss.
 Change can cause tremendous stress for us and our loved ones because we may not be equipped to navigate it in a confident or healthy way.